 According to a study at California State University’s College of Agriculture, grass-fed beef nutrition includes significantly more omega-3 fatty acids and more conjugated linoleic acid (CLA) than grain-fed beef.
-Grass-fed beef, one of the best protein foods around, is also higher in precursors for vitamin A and E and cancer-fighting antioxidants compared to grain-fed beef.
+Grass-fed beef is a red meat that is considered one of the best protein foods around.
+It’s also higher in precursors for vitamin A and E and cancer-fighting antioxidants compared to grain-fed beef.
 (1)

 If you haven’t heard of CLA yet, it’s a powerful polyunsaturated fatty acid we must obtain from our diets (such as a Paleo or ketogenic diet) that’s been shown to help fight cancer, discourage weight gain and build muscle, and high-quality grass-fed beef and butter from healthy, grass-fed cows or other animals are the top sources of CLA.

 Maybe up until now you haven’t thought too much about what the animals you eat today were fed yesterday.
 That’s pretty common for most folks.
 You may have heard the terms “grass-fed” or “open range” and “grain-fed” not knowing the real difference between these terms.

 Once you understand the vital differences between grass-fed beef and grain-fed beef, you’ll look at that burger a bit differently.
 Today, most of the beef you find on the grocery store shelves has been fed a grain diet.
 In general, these cows are fed corn and soy, but often there’s more on their menu than strictly grains.